hughobrien/zfs-remote-mirror/README.md

 You will need to reboot if *freebsd-update* makes any changes.

 It's also sound practice to occasionally exercise the disks, both your local and the remote one with a *scrub* operation.
 The instructs ZFS to re-read every block on the disk and ensure that they checksum correctly.
-Any errors can be found will be logged and they probably signal that you should replace the disk.
+Any errors can be found will be logged and they probably signal that you should replace the disk. **CAUTION:** Only do this if you have ECC memory.
+See note at the top of the guide.

 	hugh@local$ ssh knox-fifo < ~/.ssh/knox-geli-key &
 	hugh@local$ ssh knox-shell